Beckn-One/DEG/docs/implementation-guides/v2/P2P_Trading/P2P_Trading_implementation_guide_DRAFT.md

 # 1. Introduction

+This document provides an implementation guidance for deploying peer to peer energy trading services using the Beckn Protocol ecosystem.

 ## 1.1.
 What is P2P Energy Trading?

 Peer-to-Peer (P2P) energy trading enables energy producers (prosumers) to directly sell excess energy to consumers without going through traditional utility intermediaries.
 This enables: